On the initial value problem for semiclassical gravity without and with quantum state collapses: Introduction

 In the present paper, we modify the criterion so as to also apply to strict solutions by demanding that, to be regarded as physical, a solution should (in any coordinate chart) be jointly smooth in spacetime coordinates and in $\hbar$ at $\hbar=0$.
-We shall argue that, by adopting this criterion for physical solutions, on a Cauchy surface, the usual two pieces of initial gravitational data, i.e.\ the 3-metric and the extrinsic curvature alone will (together with suitable initial data for the quantum state, about which more below) be sufficient for a well-posed initial value problem for Equation \eqref{semi-simple} and that such data will, in fact, determine the two further pieces of Cauchy data (i.e.\ the second and third derivative of the metric off the Cauchy surface\footnote{ For definiteness, for a given semiclassical solution, we may, e.g.\ define what we mean by derivatives of the metric `off' the Cauchy surface as time derivatives of the metric when it is written in Gaussian normal coordinates \cite{Wald} adapted to that surface in the spacetime of that classical solution.
+We shall conjecture (in Conjecture \ref{Conj:Phys}) that, by adopting this criterion for physical solutions, on a Cauchy surface, the usual two pieces of initial gravitational data, i.e.\ the 3-metric and the extrinsic curvature alone will (together with suitable initial data for the quantum state-- see below for a detailed discussion of the notion of `physical surface Hadamard state') be sufficient for a well-posed initial value problem for Equation \eqref{semi-simple} and that such data will, in fact, determine the two further pieces of Cauchy data (i.e.\ the second and third derivatives of the metric off the Cauchy surface\footnote{ For definiteness, for a given semiclassical solution, we may, e.g.\ define what we mean by derivatives of the metric `off' the Cauchy surface as time derivatives of the metric when it is written in Gaussian normal coordinates \cite{Wald} adapted to that surface in the spacetime of that classical solution.
 When we refer, in the paper, to `time derivatives', unless otherwise stated, we do so in this sense.
 Let us also note here that we use the notation $\dot g_{ij}$, $\ddot g_{ij}$ etc.\ to denote the first few time derivatives of the metric, but we shall also use the notation $g^{(3)}_{ij}$, $g^{(n)}_{ij}$ etc.\ to denote the 3rd, respectively $n$th derivative etc.} that one would expect to need to be specified in view of the 4th order character of the equations.